 “Secondly, you’re cutting something from your diet that you need more of right now.
 You’re more likely to be outdoors and more active in warm weather—hiking, biking, running, swimming, surfing, climbing.
 As your energy expenditure goes up, so does your need for carbohydrates, including grains, legumes, and fruits."

-Below, St. Pierre maps out five reasons to keep carbs on your diet roster this warm-weather season.
+Below, St. Pierre maps out six reasons to keep carbs on your diet roster this warm-weather season.